d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 As a final comment, imagine that we have any figure drawn on the plane.
 Thinking like computer scientists, we can decompose that figure into a collection of little squares so that the area of the figure is in essence just the number of squares in the decomposition.
 If we now transform that figure by a matrix, we send each of these squares to parallelograms, each one of which has area given by the determinant.
 We see that for any figure, the determinant gives the (signed) number that a matrix scales the area of any figure.

-We will return to understand more on how to compute determinants in a later section for larger matrices, but the basic intuition is the same.
-The determinant is the factor that $n\times n$ matricies scale $n$-dimensional volumes.
+Computing determinants for larger matrices can be laborious, but the  intuition is the same.
+The determinant remains the factor that $n\times n$ matricies scale $n$-dimensional volumes.

 ## Eigendecompositions
 Eigenvalues are often one of the most useful notions we will encounter when studying linear algebra, however in the beginning it is easy to overlook their importance.
 Let us explore what these objects are!